meshy/meshy.github.com/_posts/2020-06-03-three-laws-of-environment-variables.md

 This format is inspired by [Isaac Asimov's Three Laws of Robotics][three-laws-robotics].

-I haven't found an exception to these rules yet, but like Asimov's Laws, I expect there are some odd cases when they're pushed to their limits.
+Like Asimov's Laws, I expect there are some odd cases when they're pushed to their limits.

-I'm happy with them, anyway.

 [three-laws-robotics]: https://en.wikipedia.org/wiki/Three_Laws_of_Robotics